JPC-AV/JPC_AV_videoQC/developer_docs/gui-documentation.md

 ## AV Spex GUI Processing Signals Flow

 The AV Spex GUI uses PyQt's signal-slot mechanism to handle processing events and update the user interface asynchronously.
-This document outlines the signal flow architecture between the main components of the application to help developers understand how processing events are communicated throughout the system.
+This document outlines the signal flow architecture between the main components of the application to show how processing events are communicated throughout the system.

 ### 1. Signal Definition (`ProcessingSignals` Class)